 For each name combination in the results, the surname may be accompanied by the forename, birth place, and residence (at the time the record was originally written).

 Describes our use of personal information, our privacy practices, and the terms of conditions under which you may use this website.

 There's a link to our entry in the Data Protection Commissioner's register.

 This is the main page that links to both our own and other organisations' publications that we sell.
-As postage is charged separately based on the weight of orders, this page contains the Postage Table to calculate the postage cost.
+See our Sales List for postage costs and methods of payment.

 This shows the publications (books and paper documents, CDs, and maps) that the Society has for sale.
 There's more details of our Monumental (gravestones) Inscriptions volumes which are on the Monumental Inscriptions page.

 We have a number of reviews of publications (mainly books), which you may find interesting, some of which we offer on our sales list.

 Our Publications Review Policy is on this page, too.